Skip to content

 Colorful and inviting riads bejeweled with thousands of small glittering mosaics.
 Sand-specked winds blowing across the Sahara Desert, adding to the thousands of ripples in the dunes.
 Smiling Berber eyes hiding behind thick kohl eyeliner.
 A chatty shop owner pouring you a glass of fresh mint tea.

-These are just some of the experiences that welcome travelers every day in the land of “The Red City” (Marrakesh), the “Blue City” (Chefchouen), and the “Athens of Africa” (Fez) in none other than Morocco.
+These are just some of the experiences that welcome travelers every day in the land of “The Red City” (Marrakesh), the “Blue City” (Chefchouen), and the “Athens of Africa” (Fez) in none other than Morocco, where Moroccan culture is a key reason to visit.

-If you’ve been dreaming of traveling to Morocco for a while — or are curious but hesitant! — then we’d love to give you 10 reasons to travel to Morocco, some perfectly reasons to plan that escape.
+If you’ve been dreaming of traveling to Morocco for a while — or are curious but hesitant! — then we’d love to give you 10 reasons to understand why travel to Morocco should be in your bucket list, some perfectly reasons to plan that escape.

 1. The Colorful and Winding Souks

 Souks are traditional markets and bazaars that are often found inside the walls of a city’s medina.
-Once inside, you’ll be greeted with a maze of streets that are jam-packed with shopkeepers touting everything from woven rugs to colorful lamps, piquant spices, buttery-soft cashmere scarves, eye-catching tagine pots, fez hats, and more.
+Once inside, you’ll find yourself navigating the narrow streets that wind through the medina, creating an authentic and atmospheric experience.
+These intricate pathways are jam-packed with shopkeepers and a variety of shops touting everything from woven rugs to colorful lamps, piquant spices, buttery-soft cashmere scarves, eye-catching tagine pots, fez hats, and more.

 There are also plenty of handmade and handcrafted items like ornate silver and copper plates, traditional painted tiles, and leather goods (especially in Fez!)